baezortega/mutree/README.md

         rm *.o
         mv baseml basemlg codeml pamp evolver yn00 chi2 ../bin

-    Edit your ~/.bashrc file using:
+    Then, edit your ~/.bashrc file using:

         nano ~/.bashrc

-    and append the paml4.9b/bin directory at the end of your PATH variable.
+    and append the 'paml4.9b/bin' directory at the end of your PATH variable.
 If the PATH variable was not defined before, now its line should look like:

         export PATH=~/Software/standard-RAxML-8.2.9:~/Software/paml4.9b/bin:$PATH